 We are also committed to affordability.
 If you would like, we will survey your property and provide design suggestions that incorporate plants already growing well.
 For instance, many perennials can be divided and transplanted to cover more space, while reducing the size of the budget devoted to new plants.

 Our primary objective is to encourage you to spend more time outside with your plants.
 The fee for our design services depends upon the size and complexity of the job.
 If you are interested in learning more about garden design from Eating for the Ecosystem, please contact us.

-At Eating for the Ecosystem, we practice plant-focused landscaping.
-That means that we focus on each plant's health with every service we provide.
+At Eating for the Ecosystem, we focus on each plant's health with every service we provide.
 Placement, planting depth, root care, and mulch application are all carefully done to ensure the plant's long term vigor.

 We weed meticulously and comprehensively; we know that proper weed removal requires root extraction.
 In some cases, this is easier said than done, particularly with garden bullies like goutweed, thistles, and English ivy.
 We have a tool-kit full of organic options to address any weed infestation.
 It is not necessary to use chemicals that damage our environment.

 One of our specialties at EFTE is rejuvenation pruning.
 Perhaps you have a flowering shrub that barely flowers any more.
 Shrubs like hydrangea, rhododendron, red-twig dogwood, and flowering quince benefit tremendously from careful pruning.
 We can bring most struggling shrubs and small trees back to their former glory.